rockwotj/jump/README.md

 ## Install

 Install this by `cargo install` in the project directory.
 You'll need rust nightly installed to compile this.
+If you're on MacOS, then you can download the binaries from the releases page.

 Once you've installed the binaries on your $PATH, you'll want to add the following function to your `bash_alias` or profile.